 4. Why Don’t You Just Die, Best Horror Movies 2020

 Back to Russia, Why Don’t You Just Die got Mother of Movies flagged by Facebook.
 For bullying apparently, instead, I was agreeing with someone about this being one of the best action, horror movies of 2020.
 A fast-paced brilliantly scored piece written and directed by Kirill Sokolov.
 This awesome movie has it all, cartoon-like attempts to kill the villains, spitefully funny narrative, and visually aesthetic violence.

 It all starts with Matvey who just wants to please his lover by killing her malevolent father. he arrives at her house with a hammer and from there the narrative just picks up and never sits down again.
 “Why Don’t You Just Die or Papa, sdokhni” is so much fin you’ll wish time slowed down.
 Distributed by Arrow Films, you can watch it on their new streaming platform the Arrow Video Channel which says the film is coming soon.
-Arrow Video has a free trial on offer and is available in the USA and UK.
+Arrow Video is available in the USA and UK.

 3. Bloody Hell Australian Horror Movie